NATIOPIA/Pointer-Sorting-Algorithms/README.md

     -Stability: Bubble Sort is a stable sorting algorithm, which means that the relative order of equal elements is preserved.
     -In-Place: The algorithm operates in-place, requiring only a constant amount of additional storage space (O(1)).
     -Use Cases: While Bubble Sort is not commonly used in practice due to its inefficiency, it is often taught as an introductory sorting algorithm because of its simplicity and ease of understanding.

+## Complexity Analysis For Quick Sorting
+1. Time Complexity:
+    -Worst Case: O(n²)
+        -This occurs when the pivot chosen is the smallest or largest element repeatedly, leading to unbalanced partitions.
+This is common in already sorted or reverse-sorted arrays.
+    -Average Case: O(n log n)
+        -On average, Quick Sort partitions the array into two equal halves, leading to logarithmic depth in recursion.
+    -Best Case: O(n log n)
+        -The best-case scenario also occurs when the pivot divides the array into two equal halves consistently.
+2. Space Complexity:
+    -O(log n)
+        -This is due to the recursive stack space used by the algorithm.
+In the worst case, the space complexity can degrade to O(n) for highly unbalanced partitions.

+# Summary For Quick Sorting
+    -Efficiency: Quick Sort is generally efficient with an average time complexity of O(n log n), making it suitable for large datasets compared to simpler algorithms like Bubble Sort or Selection Sort.
+    -Stability: Quick Sort is not a stable sorting algorithm; the relative order of equal elements may not be preserved.
+    -In-Place: The algorithm is in-place, using minimal additional storage (O(log n) for the recursion stack).
+    -Use Cases: Quick Sort is widely used in practice, especially in systems where performance is critical.
+Its efficiency, combined with its in-place sorting capability, makes it a popular choice for both general-purpose and specialized sorting tasks.